Instant photo sharing is so ubiquitous today, it’s easy to forget that it was alien to us just a few decades ago.

 - 64% of HR officers have rejected applicants based on their use of social media.

-- 36% of people strongly dislike people who share too much.
+- 36% of people strongly dislike people who share too much information online.

-- 27% of Facebook users strongly dislike other people seeing posts they didn’t mean for them to see.
+- 27% of Facebook users strongly dislike other people seeing their private posts.

 - 19% of teenagers have posted photos, videos, updates and comments that they’ve later regretted sharing.